How I Went from Zero to a 7-Figure Tour Business Owner

 You’ll then to go through the gears and uncover how to scale up so much quicker and easier – and in our case, to a tour business generating close to $2.5 million in annual tour sales.

 Plus, not only will you get the templates, but you’ll also get many of THE working documents from INSIDE my business.
 You’ll see exactly what they looked like when put into action.

-These business resources are literally a step-by-step, “do this…then do that” stack of time-saving systems.
-The same ones enabled us to create enough value in Melbourne Private Tours to execute a 7-figure sale in 2017…
+These business resources and solutions are literally a step-by-step, “do this…then do that” stack of time-saving systems.
+The same ones enabled us to create enough value in Melbourne Private Tours to sell it for more than $1 million in 2017…

 You’re going to find dozens of templates, workbooks, email scripts, marketing tools and more.
 I’ve carefully designed these so you can literally ‘drag and drop’ into your tour or activity…

 …but you’re also going to get rare ‘look under the hood’.

 First, let’s look at what you’re getting…and how you’re going to put them to work:

 RESOURCE 1 SAMPLE TOUR DESCRIPTIONS FOR A 7-FIGURE BUSINESS

 Here’s an insider’s look at our collection of tour descriptions circulated to our distribution partners.
 The format for descriptions is the same for all – and you’ll notice that on page 4 and 5 I’ve used our Melbourne After Dark as an example to outline some of the key features of an effective tour description – plus some areas that, on reflection, our tour descriptions could have been improved